 |x||Applicant uses the completed CAA Form 18B to support its application for a PtF.|

-Permits to Fly (PtF) are a State of Registry responsibility.
-A PtF is issued in accordance with (UK/EU) Part 21 Subpart P. Any natural or legal person can apply (no nationality restrictions) for the approval of Flight Conditions (FC) or the issuance of a PtF:
+- A PtF is issued in accordance with UK Part 21 Subpart P. Any natural or legal person can apply (no nationality restrictions) for the approval of Flight Conditions (FC) or the issuance of a PtF:

-- In accordance with UK Part 21, only the UK CAA or UK 21J approved design organisations can approve FC for G-registered aircraft.
+- In accordance with UK Part 21, only the UK CAA or UK 21J approved design organisations can approve FC for UK registered aircraft.

-- UK 21J organisations cannot use privileges on non-G-registered aircraft.
+- UK approved 21J organisations cannot use their privileges to approve FC on non-UK registered aircraft.

-The PtF holder should be the one operating the aircraft under the PtF.
-A PtF is a domestic document.
-Permission of local NAA(s) is required for performing flight(s) outside the State of Registry airspace.
+- The PtF holder should be the one operating the aircraft under the PtF.